 5a.
-Describe how the state ensures participation in vocational educational training does not count beyond the statutory limitations limiting participation to 12 months lifetime per individual.
+Describe how the State ensures participation in vocational educational training does not count beyond the statutory limitations limiting participation to 12 months lifetime per individual.

-For purposes of completing the TANF and SSP-MOE data reports, the state currently ensures the time limit is not exceeded by individual analysis of each case file by data collection staff.
-The state ensures that no more than 12 months of vocational educational training are counted per lifetime by evaluating the participation of each individual and determining whether the hours in the activity are necessary for the case to meet the federal work requirements.
+For purposes of completing the TANF data reports, the State currently ensures the time limit is not exceeded by individual analysis of each case file by data collection staff.
+The State ensures that no more than 12 months of vocational educational training are counted per lifetime by evaluating the participation of each individual and determining whether the hours in the activity are necessary for the case to meet the federal work requirements.
+Participation in vocational educational training beyond 12 months will count as job skills training directly related to employment or education directly related to employment only after the core hourly requirement has been met from participation in other core activities.